 - Diminished cortical activity due to injury or severe illness

 Many of these conditions cause other symptoms, and they may be diagnosed as the baby grows older.
-Speak to a pediatrician if your baby continues to show grasping reflex after six months of age.
+Speak to a pediatrician if your baby continues to have a grasping reflex after six months of age.

 Other Newborn Reflexes

-- Asymmetrical tonic neck reflex: It is also known as the fencing reflex.
+- Asymmetrical tonic neck reflex (ATNR): It is also known as the fencing reflex.
 When the baby is placed on the back, their head will turn with the arm and leg of one side extended.
 In the meantime, the other arm and the leg will be flexed.
 This reflex disappears by the age of seven months.

 - Moro reflex: It is also known as the startle reflex.
-The reflex causes the baby to throw their head backward while extending their arms and legs when they hear a loud sound or experience a sudden movement.
-The reflex lasts for up to two to six months.
+This reflex causes a baby to throw their head backward while extending their arms and legs when they hear a loud sound or experience a sudden movement.
+This reflex lasts for up to two to six months.

 - Rooting reflex: If the newborn’s cheek is stroked, the baby will automatically open the mouth and turn their head towards the side that was stroked.
 This reflex helps the baby find and latch to the breast or bottle nipple.
 The rooting reflex lasts up to four to six months.